JpnTr/Best-GPT-Prompts/technology-articles.md

 - Summarize the key points and include a call to action or next steps.
 - Use keywords naturally to reinforce the article's focus.

+## **Prompt Example for SEO-friendly article writing**

+Write a comprehensive and informative article of approximately [insert word count] words on [primary topic] that appeals to [target audience] looking for [specific benefit or feature].
+Start with a captivating introduction that draws readers in, using long-tail keywords like [long-tail keyword 1] and [long-tail keyword 2].

+In the main body, highlight the benefits of [related topic or feature], incorporating LSI keywords such as [LSI keyword 1], [LSI keyword 2], and [LSI keyword 3].
+Use conversational language to naturally discuss the top features of [primary topic], addressing common concerns like [concern 1] and [concern 2] with phrases like [natural language phrase 1] and [natural language phrase 2].

+Include a detailed review of a popular [specific product or subtopic], ensuring to weave in keywords like [specific keyword 1] and [specific keyword 2].
+Write SEO-friendly headings and subheadings, such as [heading 1] and [heading 2], to improve readability and searchability.

+Add a section comparing different [related products or options], using long-tail keywords like [comparison keyword 1] and [comparison keyword 2].
+Suggest practical use cases for [primary topic], incorporating phrases like [use case phrase 1] and [use case phrase 2].

+Conclude with a compelling call to action, encouraging readers to explore their options and take advantage of current deals, using phrases like [call to action 1] and [call to action 2].

+Remember to include relevant visuals with alt text, such as [alt text keyword 1] and [alt text keyword 2], to enhance the article's appeal and SEO value.
+Aim to provide value and address the reader's intent by offering insights, comparisons, and tips tailored to their needs.

 By using these prompts and tips, you can leverage AI to write high-quality, SEO-friendly tech articles that engage readers and attract more visitors to your site.